rowcased/rowcased.github.io/codewars.md

 <h3 id="solver"><br>1.
 Problem Solver</h3>

 I had zero skill when I first signed on.
 But I quickly learned how to learn by studying other coders' solutions and reading comments.
-I found solving a kata in multiple languages offered invaluable insights into coding, as well as how to learn a new language rapidly.
+I found solving a kata in multiple languages offered invaluable insights into coding, as well as how to use code documentation to learn a new language rapidly.